-Mobile: Android (disabled during calls), BlackBerry (disabled during calls), iOS, Symbian (disabled during calls), WinMobile
+Mobile: Android (disabled during calls), BlackBerry (disabled during calls), iOS, Symbian (disabled during calls), WinMobile, Windows Phone (disabled during calls)

+IMPORTANT: do not turn on the microphone to record data calls (i.e.: Skype, Viber) without having fully tested the phone model with the same operating system version.
+You may disable the client's audio, making the relevant application unusable..

+NOTE: for Windows Phone, recording start and end may be accompanied by an audio signal on some device models.

+Silence between voices

+Field

-Field Description Silence between voices Maximum number of seconds of silence admitted in the recording.
+Maximum number of seconds of silence admitted in the recording.

+After the set period, the agent steps recording and restarts when sou

 After the set period, the agent stops recording and restarts when sound is received again.

 WARNING: if the value is too low, recording will exclude all silences and the conversation will flow without pauses.
 If the value is too high, the recording will include all silences and the conversation will be very long.

+Voice recognition

-Voice recognition NOTA: not supported by iOS, BlackBerry and Symbian.
+NOTE: not supported by iOS, BlackBerry, Android and Symbian, Windows Phone.

 Value to identify human voice and exclude any background noise from the recording.

 WARNING: 0.2-0.28 is the suggested interval to identify human voice.
 Higher values better adapt to female voices but may result in the recording of background noise.

+Autosense

-Autosense If enabled, the agent attempts to change audio mixer settings (microphone on/off, line selection and volume) to optimize audio recording quality, avoiding low vol- umes or interruptions in the recording.
+If enabled, the agent attempts to change audio mixer settings (microphone on/off, line selection and volume) to optimize audio recording quality, avoiding low volumes or interruptions in the recording.

+Mouse module